This section describes how to schedule your course in Studio.

 The start and end dates you set for your course and for course enrollment are important for prospective and current learners.
 As soon as enrollment starts, prospective learners can see your course in the course catalog, view the course About page, and enroll in the course.
 Current learners see your course start or end date on their dashboards.

-EdX recommends that you consider your course and enrollment start and end dates carefully.
+EdX recommends that you consider your course start and end dates, and its enrollment start and end dates, carefully.
 After you determine the dates for your course, you set these dates and times on the Schedule & Details page in Studio.
 EdX recommends that you verify all important dates in Studio one week before you plan to start the course.